-The president’s council is composed of members of the president’s cabinet (senior university administrators), the academic deans (academic leadership), the university librarian, and the director of athletics and recreation.
+The president’s council is composed of members of the president’s cabinet (provost and vice presidents), the academic deans and librarian (academic leadership), and other senior administrators.

 The president’s council meets once a month to discuss issues of importance to the university community.
 A copy of the AU organizational chart is available online.

 The members of the president's council are listed below.